sagemath/sagewiki_to_gh-2022-10-10/dynamics/examples.md

+<<TableOfContents>>

-= Flat surfaces examples =
+= Flat surfaces =

-=== Using interval exchange transformations ===
+== Interval exchange transformations / Linear involutions ==

-Permutations of interval exchange transformations are created
+Permutations of interval exchange transformations and generalized permutations of linear involutions are created using

-Build a permutation and its Rauzy diagram
+{{{
+sage: iet.Permutation('a b c d','d c b a') a b c d d c b a
+sage: iet.GeneralizedPermutation('a a b','b c c')
+a a b
+b c c
+}}}

+We can build Rauzy diagrams from permutations
 {{{
 sage: p = iet.Permutation('a b c d','d c b a')
 sage: p.connected_component()